Silviculture

 * It is historic, and links us with established methods of industrial production of woodfuel and timber in the past

 Some ancient woodlands have areas of plantation within them, or may have been entirely clearfelled and planted with unsuitable, non-native species.
 These are referred to as Plantations on Ancient Woodland Sites, or PAWS.
 PAWS restoration is a managed process of removing inappropriate plantation species, usually conifer, and returning the woodland to native species.
-It involves gradually letting light onto the woodland floor, protecting any remnants of ancient woodland, and selecting for potential regeneration of native species.
+It involves gradually letting light onto the woodland floor, protecting any 'remnants' of ancient woodland including habitat and soil ecology, deadwood, archaeology etc, and selecting for potential regeneration of native tree species.

-for advice or support in the management of ancient or established woodland.
+Contact The Forestry Office for advice on silviculture or support in the management of ancient or established woodland.

 Home